Who has been eliminated from The Traitors US?

 Cesternino is a well-known Survivor player, having competed on Survivor: The Amazon, where he finished in third place and later played in an all-stars season of the show.
 He also has a podcast called Rob Has a Podcast, where he speaks about reality television shows, including Survivor and Big Brother.

-He was the second murder of the season, after he correctly assumed the Traitors were conducting a murder in plain sight.
+He was the second murder of the season during episode three, after he correctly assumed the Traitors were conducting a murder in plain sight.

 Natalie Anderson